Parameter

 $bool(false);

-Use BoolAttr attribute to define a bool parameter.
+Use BoolAttr attribute to define a bool parameter using attribute notation.

 use Chevere\Parameter\Attributes\BoolAttr;